navapbc/template-infra/infra/README.md

 ### infra/bootstrap/account

-1. Rename bootstrap/account, account directory to the name of the aws account alias or account id where this infrasstructure will be hosted.
+1. Rename bootstrap/account, account directory to the name of the aws account alias or account id where this infrastructure will be hosted.
 2. Customize the variables in locals{} at the top of main.tf to match the desired deployment setup.
 3. Open a terminal and cd into the infra/bootstrap/account directory and run the following commands:
     - terraform init